SFU-HiAccel/rodinia-hls/README.md

 ### CFD

 The CFD solver is an unstructured grid finite volume solver for the three-dimensional Euler equations for compressible flow.
-Effective GPU memory bandwidth is improved by reducing total global memory access and overlapping redundant computation, as well as using an appropriate numbering scheme and data layout.

 ### HotSpot